monalisaburma/text-summarization/README.md

 - **Average ROUGE F1 Score:** 0.2456

+## Conclusion

+This text summarization project leverages powerful OpenLLMs, including Facebook-BART, T5, and DistilBERT, to generate concise and informative summaries from news articles.
+The models demonstrate varying strengths in terms of precision, recall, and word overlap accuracy.
+While each model contributes uniquely, a careful balance must be struck to optimize for different evaluation metrics.
+This project opens avenues for enhanced document understanding and can be further extended for applications in automated content curation, information retrieval, and beyond.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.